 Back to www.qedcat.com.

-If you are interested in esoteric topics such as beautiful pictorial proofs, mathematical juggling, ambigrams, or lacing your shoes, here are some books that you may want to check out.
+If you are interested in esoteric topics such as maths in the movies, beautiful pictorial proofs, mathematical juggling, ambigrams, or lacing your shoes, here are some books that you may want to check out.

 All of these books are available through your local bookshop or places like Amazon.com (Amazon.fr in the case of the French book on ambigrams).